kaempfer1/Galaga/README.md

-# CPPND: Capstone - Galaga
+# CPPND: Capstone Project - Galaga

 This is a Capstone project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).